Leveraging Time Irreversibility with Order-Contrastive Pre-training: Finite-sample guarantee for time-irreversible features

 Like some results in the nonlinear ICA literature (e.g., \citet{hyvarinen2017nonlinear}) our results only apply in the regime where there is enough unlabeled data to identify the ``correct'' representation.
 It's then immediate that only $\cF$ factors in to the labeled-data dependence.
 However, our model also allows us to give upper bounds on the \emph{amount} of unlabeled data required to reach that regime.
 This allows us to more rigorously study other aspects of contrastive pretraining, such the role of \emph{bias} in the negative distribution, which has been shown to affect the performance of other contrastive learning algorithms \citep{chuang2020debiased}.

 We now give a simple example of a class of distributions satisfying these assumptions, grounded in our running application of health time-series data.
-We prove in Theorem \ref{thm:asmp-example} that this example satisfies assumptions \ref{asmp:s-stays-active}-\ref{asmp:U-asmp}.
 Despite its simplicity, our findings suggest that this model allows for several interesting phenomena that also occur in practice, which could make it useful for further study of contrastive learning methods on time-series.